 Lasty, no eCommerce business could survive without any marketing or no eCommerce should be left without anything marketing plan.
 If you don’t have any plans yet.
 You can take a quick look at a few of the most common eCommerce marketing methods

 - Content marketing: you can wether create educational content towards your selected products or create content towards picking up backlinks or social media shares.
 Normally, content marketing won’t give you immediate results, it’s something that can provide you with traffic over the long-term.
-So with this marketing methods you should have at least an year long plan marketing for it
+So with these marketing methods you should have at least an year long plan marketing for it

 - Influencer: influencer, micro-influencer, KOLs are some great shortcuts to grant awareness on social media by having to promote your eCommerce website and product to their audience.

-Hopefully, by now you have a better and decent knowledge about building an eCommerce website on your own from scratch.
+Hopefully by now you have a better and decent knowledge about building an eCommerce website on your own from scratch.
 It might take a lot of work but in the end, it will prove to be worldwide.